Joanna Sime: Biography

 Max Sime was awarded the title of Master Coach by the British Amateur Gymnastics Association, for producing several international gymnasts for Britain, another being Joanna's sister, Katie Sime.
 He was also made an Honorary Life Member for his contributions to the Woman's Technical Committee and the Board of Control.
-The "Max Sime Memorial" is awarded each year at the British National Championships to the most artistic and stylish Gymnast to commemorate his considerable contribution to the sport.
+The "Max Sime Memorial" is awarded each year at the English National Championships to the most artistic and stylish Gymnast to commemorate his considerable contribution to the sport.